 Are vaccinations safe?

 Kittens’ and puppies’ first shots should begin at about six to eight weeks of age.
-At that point, they are usually weaned and no longer receiving antibodies from the mother’s milk.
+At that point, they are usually weaned and no longer receive antibodies from the mother’s milk.
 Then, periodic boosters maintain antibody levels, keeping adult pets protected throughout life.
-Vaccines can be safely administered to older animals or those with medical issues, to avoid a further health complication that could be life-threatening.
+Vaccines can be safely administered to older animals or those with medical issues to avoid further health complications that could be life-threatening.

 Are inoculations required?

-All pet owners who live near Riverview, Brandon, Bloomingdale, Ybor City, and Tampa Bay area, call Pavilion Crossing Animal Hospital in Riverview, FL to schedule pet vaccinations.
+All pet owners who live near Riverview, Brandon, Bloomingdale, Ybor City, Tampa Bay, and Wesley Chapel area call Pavilion Crossing Animal Hospital in Riverview, FL, to schedule pet vaccinations.
 The number is (813) 670-8881.
-Be sure to ask about our pet wellness plans to fit the cost vaccinations and routine pet healthcare affordably into your budget.
+Be sure to ask about our pet wellness plans to fit the cost of vaccinations and routine pet healthcare affordably into your budget.
 (You also get discounts on other services.)

 Dr. Keshava Eega